Telling and Re-telling Tales: Caribbean Folklore and the Art of Storytelling

 - Ted Sandiford (ACID Kreationz) is a St Lucia-based illustrator, videographer and storyteller.
 His illustrations draw from various mishaps in his youth, and seek to be relatable to his audience.
 He believes that both making and viewing art can be a form of therapy.

-- Adom Philogene Heron (Anthropology, University of Bristol) is an anthropologist whose research focuses on the Caribbean, particularly Dominica.
+- Adom Philogene Heron (Anthropology and Archaeology, University of Bristol) is an anthropologist whose research focuses on the Caribbean, particularly Dominica.
 He is an ethnographer of the Caribbean whose work spans: Black and indigenous ecologies, hurricanes, survivals & repair; the material and affective afterlives of Bristolian slavery; & Caribbean kinship and fatherhood.

 - Fiona Compton Fiona Compton is a London based Saint Lucian Artist, Filmmaker, Historian and Cultural Ambassador.
 Her work has explored the various disparities in representation of the Afro Caribbean diaspora within art and mainstream media.
 She is also the founder of the Know Your Caribbean platform.